UWrc/UWrc.github.io/docs/hyak101/containers/build.md

 #### Use `hyakalloc` to view your available resources

 ## Pulling Ubuntu
-Next, open up [DockerHub](https://hub.docker.com/) and search for Ubuntu.
+Next, open up [Docker Hub](https://hub.docker.com/) and search for Ubuntu.
 We will pull the latest version of Ubuntu with the following command:
 ```bash
 apptainer pull docker://ubuntu
 ```